 A unicorn in the dating world, people treat the idea of unconditional love as a sign you’ve found ‘The One’.
 That once you’ve had a chance to experience a love that knows no bounds, you should hang up your dating shoes and lock that person down for life.

 But I take issue with unconditional love and what it purports to promise.
-Maybe I’m reading into it a little too seriously (something I do best as a journalist), but I don’t want to love or be loved “unconditionally” — at least not in the way movies make it out to be.
+Maybe I’m reading into it a little too seriously (something I do best as a journalist), but I don’t want to love or be loved “unconditionally” — at least not in the way movies make it out.

 In its narrow and stripped-backed definition, unconditional love means to love without conditions.
 Sounds cute in theory, but shouldn’t we all have conditions?